-It’s a no-logs VPN with 256-bit encryption and an automatic kill switch.
+It’s a no-logs VPN with 256-bit encryption and an automatic kill switch, so you have every level of security and privacy you need for Australia.
 IPVanish uses the OpenVPN, IKEv2, and L2TP/IPSec protocols.
 It also supports SOCKS5.

 Although it can’t unblock as many streaming services as NordVPN, I was able to watch Netflix US and HBO GO.
 I also used it to unblock YouTube videos that aren’t normally available in Australia, like my favorite Last Week Tonight clips.

-It operates 1,300+ servers across 75+ countries, and it’s fast enough to stream in high definition.
+It operates 1,300+ servers across 75+ countries, and it’s fast enough to stream in high definition, even if you’re far away from your server location.
+I tried a US server from Australia and had buffer-free, high-quality streaming.
 You can test it out with its 7-day money-back guarantee to make sure it works for your needs.

 Want to know more?
 Explore our IPVanish review to see the full results of our research and testing.